Schedule, syllabus and examination date

 Teaching

-There will be two days on a mandatory field trip with accommodation.
+There will be up to 3 days on a mandatory field trip with accommodation.
+Approved attendance to the practical lab and field trip is required to sit the final exam.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (studieinfo@geo.uio.no).